 CSO visual inspections are conducted a minimum of five times per week, and inspections are also conducted in the case of a rain event or alarm.
-The Utility's SCADA telemetry monitoring system indicates the occurrence of an overflow and allows real-time public notification when CSO overflows are occurring through a link on the City of Evansville website (http://maps.evansvillegis.com/csoviewer/).
-This web site was made available to the public in March 2011.
+The Utility's SCADA telemetry monitoring system indicates the occurrence of an overflow and allows real-time public notification when CSO overflows are occurring through a link on the City of Evansville website (http://cso.ewsu.com).
+This web site was made available to the public in March 2011 and revised in 2020.
 In addition, an e-mail notification link is provided to interested parties that want to receive CSO notifications.
 All CSS lift stations included in Exhibit 2.9 are monitored via telemetry.
 Bar screens are inspected during CSO inspections, to determine if cleaning is necessary.